Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 To improve the performance I added the async attribute to the Font Awesome script load as it was blocking the rest of the page from loading.

-I then found an article explaining how to do a similar thins with the css. https://www.filamentgroup.com/lab/load-css-simpler/
+I then found an article explaining how to do a similar this with the css. https://www.filamentgroup.com/lab/load-css-simpler/

 I added